IDPetrov93/Second-Mind/CONCEPTS.md

 Decision-support systems may exist as optional plugins.

+---

+## Event

+A change occurring at a specific point or period in time.

+Events may generate one or more claims.

+Events connect entities across time.

+---

-## Pending Concepts
+# Pending Concepts

-The following concepts are intentionally left undefined:
+The following concepts are intentionally left undefined.

+They will only be introduced when required by the architecture.

 - Memory
 - Reasoning
-- Confidence
-- Event
 - Timeline
 - Workflow
 - Task
 - Observation
+- Fact
+- Document
+- Collection
+- Knowledge Graph
+- Reality Model